 (3) the individual is a licensed health care provider.

-(e) Since the individual's most recent completion of a training and competency evaluation program or a competency evaluation program, if there has been a period of 24 consecutive months during which the individual has not furnished home health services, the individual will not be considered as having completed a training and competency evaluation program or a competency evaluation program.
+(e) Since the individual's most recent completion of a training and competency evaluation program, or a competency evaluation program, if there has been a period of 24 consecutive months during which the individual has not furnished home health services, the individual will not be considered as having completed a training and competency evaluation program or a competency evaluation program.

 §558.404.
 Standards Specific to Agencies Licensed to Provide Personal Assistance Services.